JGIBristol/ask-jgi-handbook/pages/shifts/shift-tasks.md

 are on shift:

 1. Each shift block begins on a Monday.
-Each Monday drop a note in the Ask-JGI slack channel to say good morning.
+Each Monday drop a note in the Ask-JGI Teams channel to say good morning.
 This is to check-in with the JGI data scientists and the other person currently on shift. </br></br>

 2. If there are two of you on shift, then check-in with your new shift